lpaulger/lpaulger.github.io/_posts/2013-10-23-Repeat-Timer-LP.md

 The Clock stands out as my biggest UI change.
 The design change came to me while creating the app icon, which is a circle clock with arms.
 It made me feel like I was missing the relationship between the icon and the application and it inspired me to add a css3 only clock to give the app the personality I was looking for.
 Check out the code to see how it was done.

-Secondly, when looking at the time selection modal I noticed a huge annoyance when accounting for touch friendly events/inputs.
-To keep things simple I changed the modal windows to use a select element instead of text inputs.
+When I looked at the time selection modal I noticed that the UI picker wasn't intuitive.
+This annoyed me because it didn't feel right on the mobile application, and I needed to account for touch-friendly events and inputs.
 Allowing a smoother UI that takes advantage of the native keyboard features.

 ### Development